code of conduct

 Communications

-Where possible, avoid sending work-related emails outside of 8 am and 18 pm.
+Where possible, avoid sending work-related emails outside of 8 am to 6 pm.
 Outlook provides functionality for saving an email as a draft, so it can be sent within the hours stated above.
 Please consider the timing of the email with respect to what the recipient needs to do; for example, try not to send an email at 5:59 for something required for a 10 am meeting the next day.
 No lab members are required, nor should they feel obliged to reply to emails outside their typical work hours.
 However, prompt replies to emails within these times are helpful.
-If you experience any challenges related to flexible working within the SBRG, please do not hesitate to contact Davide.
+If you experience any challenges related to flexible working within the SBRG, please do not hesitate to contact me.
 All communication will be treated as confidential.

 Social media